Mark David LaPointe

 He is also survived by his four siblings: Christine (Donald) Bartlett, Thomas (Jan Abendroth) LaPointe, Connie (predeceased by Joseph) Brennan, and John LaPointe, and by numerous nieces and nephews and family friends who considered Mark an uncle and mentor.
 We will all desperately miss Mark’s intellect, wit, and kindness.

 A Mass of Christian Burial will be celebrated at 11am on January 31, 2026, at St Pius X Church, 492 Ocean Ave., Portland.
+To view the livestream of the Mass, please visit www.facebook.com/ConroyTullyWalker.
+The livestream will begin at 10:45am.
 Arrangements are under the direction of the Conroy-Tully Walker Cremation, Funeral & Gathering Center, 300 Allen Avenue, Portland.

 In lieu of flowers, please consider making a memorial donation to Hospice of Southern Maine at 390 US Route One, Scarborough, ME 04074, or online at www.hospiceofsouthernmaine.org/donate.
 Or to the Catholic Charities of Maine, C/O Development Office, PO Box 10660, Portland, ME 04104-6060.